The Power of Slow Practice: Why "Going Slow" Will Make You Faster

 However, in my experience, this drive often leads to speeding through practice sessions in the hope of mastering a piece sooner.
 But in reality, the opposite is true: slowing down is the fastest route to real improvement, whether you’re playing guitar, piano, or working on vocal technique.

-Muscle memory – the foundation of skill – develops much more quickly and effectively when we practice slowly.
-Whether you're working on tricky chord transitions, learning a new picking pattern, or fine-tuning your vocal control, slow and deliberate practice is the most reliable way to build precision, stability, and eventually, speed.
+So whether you're working on tricky chord transitions, learning a new picking pattern, or fine-tuning your vocal control, slow and deliberate practice is the most reliable way to build precision, stability, and eventually, speed.

 Why Slow Practice Works